What Influences Interest Rates in New Zealand? A Simple Guide for First Home Buyers

 • Your actual rate can also be affected by your deposit size and loan structure.

-• The goal is not to perfectly predict rates, but to choose a structure you can afford and live with.
+• The goal is not to perfectly predict rates, but to compare structures, buffers and advice questions before choosing.

 Interest rates are one of the biggest factors affecting what first home buyers can afford in New Zealand, but they are often confusing and misunderstood.
-This guide explains what actually drives interest rates, including the OCR, inflation, wholesale rates, and loan structure, in a simple, practical way so you can make more confident decisions.
+This guide explains key influences on interest rates, including the OCR, inflation, wholesale rates, and loan structure, in a simple, practical way so you can ask better questions and compare options.

 What Influences Interest Rates in New Zealand?